dickinson-comp190/GitKit-FarmData2-S24/ONBOARDING.md

   - Resources:
     - [What is an API and how does it work?](https://www.youtube.com/watch?v=Yzx7ihtCGBs): A video introduction to APIs with a few examples.This is a good place to start if you are new to APIs.
     - [Using Axios to Consume APIs](https://vuejs.org/v2/cookbook/using-axios-to-consume-apis.html): A short example of a `GET` request using Axios and Vue.js.
-    - [Axios](https://github.com/axios/axios): Full documentation for the axios library.
+    - [Axios](https://github.com/axios/axios): Full documentation for the Axios library.
 This show how to do both `GET` and `POST` requests.
     - [FarmOS API](https://farmos.org/development/api/): Documentation for the FarmOS API.
     - [Hoppscotch](https://hoppscotch.io/): A tool for experimenting with API calls.
 This can be useful in figuring out how to request what you want from the FarmData2 API and how its responses are formatted.